LispEngineer/bare-metal-f7-1-gpio_addr_config/README.md

 * baud rate
   * seems to be a ratio between the usart module speed and the desired baud rate

 Computer:
 * See what COM port it is in PowerShell:
   * `Get-CimInstance -Class Win32_SerialPort | Select-Object Name, Description, DeviceID`
   * `COM6` in my case: `STMicroelectronics STLink Virtual COM Port`

+After lesson 19, we have UART output via USB.